-Western Connecticut State University’s low-residency Ed.D. in Nursing Education, for example, requires 8 hours per week of practicum work during the program’s second year, but this work can take almost any form (with faculty approval) as long as it’s relevant to broader program goals, and it’s usually done in or near the student’s city of residence.
+Ed.D. practicums are built to accommodate working nurses.
+For example, Western Connecticut State University’s low-residency Ed.D. in Nursing Education requires 8 hours per week of practicum work during the program’s second year.
+But this work can take almost any form (with faculty approval) as long as it’s relevant to broader program goals, and it’s usually done in the student’s city of residence.

 Online Ed.D. in Nursing Education Programs

 Are Ed.D. in Nursing Education Programs Offered Online?